 b.
 On Pg.
 352, first line, it should be “as if he hadn’t been the one…”

 c.
 On pg.
 366, fifth para, it should be “on Joshua, but he could on her.”

-5) As the Ghostwalker series is set in New Orleans – at least one of the team, Elite Air Force Pararescue Team - so is also most of the Leopard People series.
+8) As I read these Leopard People books and as I see more and more of the plots getting closer to or around New Orleans Bayous, it reminded me of another of Christine Feehan's series that is set in New Orleans.
+One of the team from her Ghostwalker Series (My review of the books in this series here) - Elite Air Force Pararescue Team - are also set in New Orleans Bayous.
 Will Christine have a cross-over plot between both the series?
 I hope she does.
-Would be interesting to see how man-made super soldiers fair with the naturally born super human.
+Would be interesting to see how man-made super soldiers fare with the naturally born super humans.
 (Christine, are you reading this? :)